-The National Hand Hygiene Initiative Manual [57] recommends having alcohol-based hand rub readily available in all work areas and near patients to increase accessibility.
+The National Hand Hygiene Initiative (NHHI) Implementation Guide [57] recommends having alcohol-based hand rub readily available in all work areas and near patients to increase accessibility.
 It also outlines the following alcohol-based hand rub features as important in influencing acceptability:

-- fragrance and colour-these may increase the initial appeal but may cause allergenic reactions, and are therefore discouraged - emollient agent(s) in the alcohol-based hand rub-these should prevent skin drying and irritant skin reactions, but not leave a sticky residue on hands - drying characteristics-in general, solutions have lower viscosity than gels and therefore tend to dry more quickly - risk of skin irritation and dryness-proactive and sympathetic management of this problem is vital
+- fragrance and colour-these may increase the initial appeal but may cause allergenic reactions, and are therefore discouraged - emollient agent(s) in the alcohol-based hand rub-these should prevent skin drying and irritant skin reactions, but not leave a sticky residue on hands - drying characteristics-in general, solutions have lower viscosity than gels and therefore tend to dry more quickly - risk of skin irritation and dryness-proactive and sympathetic management of this problem is vital hygiene products should be chemically compatible.
+It is advisable that hand hygiene and hand-care products are from a range made by a single manufacturer, as this ensures compatibility between the products.

 There is some evidence to suggest that gels are preferred to solutions [57], however it is important for staff to evaluate products themselves before implementation where possible.
 Even where emollient agents are present in the product, ready access to a moisturising skin-care product is essential.
-All hand hygiene products should be chemically compatible.
-It is advisable that hand hygiene and hand-care products are from a range made by a single manufacturer, as this ensures compatibility between the products.
+All hand